BttrDrgn/GCN-Translations/README.md

 # How To Compile
 - Drop your Japanese isos (non-nkit compressed) into the `isos` folder
   - Make sure they are named properly!
-Check below in `Supported Games` for more info
+Check below in the [Supported Games section](https://github.com/BttrDrgn/GCN-Translations/blob/master/README.md#Suppoorted%20Games) for more info
 - Download the latest bass release from here https://github.com/ARM9/bass/releases/
 - Extract the bass release archive into the `bass` folder on the root of the project
 - Run the `.bat` of the game you wish to compile at the root of the project